 Before starting with the analysis of Flexopack, I would like to thank all the readers that have already subscribed to the blog.
-Since I intend to publish one post a month (at least the first months), I encourage any reader to subscribe.
+Since I intend to publish one post a month, I encourage any reader to subscribe.
 You will instantly receive directly to your email notifications of new posts.
 You can also follow me on Twitter at @smallcapseurope.

 Now let’s get on with it.
 The structure of my analysis of Flexopack is as follows: